nikolasil/Berkeley-Pacman-Project-2/README.md

-# This was an exercise that i did on a class Artificial Intelligence in University
+# This project was made during my studies in UOA University and especially for the course Artificial Intelligence 1.

 ---

-## **Question 1 - Reflex Agent**

-Η λογική είναι:
-1. να αποφύγει ο pacman όλα τα ghosts
-2. να μην σταματάει γιατί χάνει χρόνο άσκοπα
-3. και τέλος να επιβραβεύεται με ποιο μεγάλο return αν είναι κοντά σε φαγητό

-## **Question 2 – Minimax**

-Γενικά Υλοποίησης:
-Έχω κατασκευάσει μία συνάρτηση μέσα στην getAction(self, gameState) με όνομα MINMAX(gameState, agentIndex, depth) για να μπορώ να την καλέσω μόνο μέσα από την getAction.
-Επειδή δεν έχουμε μόνο ένα φάντασμα για να κάνει το για το MIN αλλά πολλά πρέπει η σειρά να είναι pacman->ghost1->ghost2…->ghostn->pacman.
-‘Οπου όλα τα ghosts είναι MIN, ο pacman MAX και παίζει πρώτος.
-Εκτελούμε κανονικά τον αλγόριθμο MIN (για τα ghosts) και MAX (για τον pacman) και κάθε φορά που μπαίνουμε στην συνάρτηση ελέγχουμε να βρούμε ποιος θα είναι ο επόμενος παίκτης, κάποιο ghost ή ο pacman. Και για να καλεσουμε την MINMAX για τα παιδιά του απλά κάνουμε +1 στο Index του εκτός άμα είμαστε το τελευταίο ghost θέλουμε να καλέσουμε τον pacman με index 0.
-Σχετικά με τον Minimax:
-MIN: Απλά για κάθε children node καλούμε την συνάρτηση αναδρομικά για να πάρουμε την τιμή τους [αφού στο τελευταίο επίπεδο γυρνάμε την evaluation function] και παίρνουμε τον min των παιδιών.
-MAX: Ίδιο με το MIN αλλά παίρνουμε το max των παιδιών.

-## **Question 3 – AlphaBeta Pruning**

-Ο αλγόριθμος είναι ίδιος με του Minimax στο question 2. Μόνο που ο AlphaBeta είναι ποιο αποδοτικός γιατί δεν ελέγχει όλα τα Nodes.
-Η συνάρτηση μας λέγεται AlphaBeta(gameState, agentIndex, depth, alpha, beta).
-Και κάθε φορά που ελέγχουμε για κάθε παιδί ενός node κοιτάμε να δούμε εάν ο parent node είχε πριν κάποιο καλύτερη επιλογή. Αν είχε σημαίνει πως δεν θα επιλέξει οτιδήποτε και να του δώσουμε άρα ας κάνουμε prune.
-Αυτό το καταφέρνουμε με τις μεταβλητές alpha, beta.
-Το alpha κρατάει την μεγαλύτερη τιμή και το beta την μικρότερη.
-Π.χ: Όταν είμαστε ο MIN και κοιτάμε τα παιδιά μας θα το ελέγχουμε με το alpha που το έχει φτιάξει ο πατέρας.

-## **Question 4 – Expectimax**

-Ο αλγόριθμος είναι ίδιος με του Minimax στο question 2. Μόνο που Expectimax δεν είναι με βέλτιστο MIN.
-Η συνάρτηση μας λέγεται Expectimax (gameState, agentIndex, depth).
-Εδώ ο ΜIN μας δεν διαλέγει πάντα την καλύτερη επιλογή για αυτόν, δηλαδή το min. Αλλά μπορεί να διαλέξει οποιαδήποτε επιλογή είτε είναι κακή είτε καλή.
-Άρα μπορούμε να πούμε ότι υπάρχει ίση πιθανότητα να διαλέξει οποιαδήποτε από τις επιλογές του άρα η τιμή του κόμβου αυτού θα είναι ίσο με το άθροισμα των τιμών των παιδιών επί της πιθανότητας να το διαλέξει.
-[πιθανότητα = 1/αριθμός παιδιών]

-## **Question 5 – Evaluation Function**

-Εδώ σαν το ερώτημα 1 προσπαθούμε να κάνουμε τον pacman να νικήσει αλλά χωρίς να γνωρίζουμε το action που θα κάνει.
-Θα χρησιμοποιήσουμε πολλούς παράγοντες για να δούμε αν τα πάει καλά.
-Το ποιο σημαντικό πιστεύω είναι οι κάψουλες γιατί για κάποιο χρονικό διάστημα τα ghost δεν μας απειλούν και μπορεί ο pacman ανενόχλητος να φάει τα dots [για αυτό οι κάψουλες που απομένουν έχουν συντελεστή βαρύτητας 150].
-Εκτός από αυτό μας νοιάζει το ποιο κοντινό dot, το ποιο κοντινό scared ghost αλλά και hunter ghost και φυσικά πόσα dots μας μένουν για να νικήσουμε.
+> There are comments all over my code if there is something that i didn't covered here.

+## Question 1 - Reflex Agent

+The logic is:
+- avoid all ghosts
+- not to stop moving because it wastes time unnecessarily
+- and finally be rewarded with what a greater return if it is close to food

+---

+## Question 2 – Minimax

+I have constructed a function inside getAction (self, gameState) named MINMAX (gameState, agentIndex, depth) so I can call only through getAction.
+Because we don't just have 1 ghost for the MIN but many, the turns will like like these [pacman-> ghost1-> ghost2… -> ghostn-> pacman] Where all the ghosts are MIN, pacman MAX and playing first.

+The algorithm is:
+- every time we enter the function we check to find out who the next player will be, a ghost or a pacman
+- call MINMAX for his kids [just do +1 at Index of unless we are the last ghost we want to call pacman with index 0.]

+About Minimax:
+- MIN: Just for each children node we call the function recursively to get their price [after we return it to the last level evaluation function] and we get the min of the children.

+- MAX: Same as MIN but we get the children's max.

+---

+## Question 3 – AlphaBeta Pruning

+The algorithm is the same as Minimax in question 2.
+But AlphaBeta is more efficient because it does not checks all Nodes.
+Our function is called AlphaBeta (gameState, agentIndex, depth, alpha, beta).
+And every time we check for each child of a node we look to see if the parent node had a better choice before.
+If it did, it means it will prune.
+We achieve this with the variables alpha, beta.
+Alpha holds the highest value and beta the lowest.

+Example: When we are the MIN and we look at our children nodes we check with alpha made by the father.

+---

+## Question 4 – Expectimax

+The algorithm is the same as Minimax in question 2.
+Only Expectimax is not with optimal MIN.
+Our function is called Expectimax (gameState, agentIndex, depth).
+Here our MIN does not always choose the best option for him, that is min.
+But it can choose any option whether it is bad or good.
+So we can say that there is an equal chance to choose any from its options so the value of this node will be equal to the sum of children's prices on the probability of choosing it.
+[probability = 1 / number of children]

+---

+## Question 5 – Evaluation Function

+Here like question 1 we try to make the pacman win but without knowing the action he will take.
+We will use many factors help pacman go well.
+The most important I think are the capsules because for some time ghosts do not threaten us and pacman can eat dots undisturbed [for this the remaining capsules have a weight of 150].
+Other than that we care about the closest dot, the closest scared ghost but also hunter ghost and of course how many dots we have left to win.